ilyapuchka/ReadMoreTextView/README.md

 # ReadMoreTextView

-UITextView subclass with "read more"/"read less" capabilities.
+UITextView subclass with "read more"/"read less" capabilities and UITextView extensions to handle touches in characters range.

 ![](screenshot.gif)